Color Flash® Astilbe

 Astilbe x arendsii 'Beauty of Ernst' Plant Patent #17,343Item #2750 USDA Hardiness Zone: 4 - 8

 Brilliant electric green foliage emerges in early spring, soon maturing to a palette of burgundy, purple and green.
 In fall, foliage turns vibrant gold, orange and russet colors.
 Group in flower beds or spot in mixed containers.
 Tolerates more sun than other varieties, making it much more versatile in the garden.
-Herbaceous.
+An herbaceous perennial.

-- OverviewLight Needs:Partial shade to partial sunWatering Needs:Needs regular watering to maintain evenly moist soil.Average Landscape Size:Foliage clumps to 10 in. tall, 18 in. wide.
-Flower stems 12 to 18 in. tall.
+- OverviewLight Needs:Partial shade to partial sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.Average Landscape Size:Foliage reaches 10 in. tall, 18 in. wide; up to 18 in. tall in bloom.

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 For a neat appearance, remove old foliage before new leaves emerge.
-Divide clumps every 2 to 3 years in early spring.Light Needs:Partial shade to partial sunWatering Needs:Needs regular watering to maintain evenly moist soil.
+Divide clumps every 2 to 3 years in early spring.Light Needs:Partial shade to partial sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.

 - History & LoreHistory:This well known group of flowers falls into the Saxifragaceae family.
 The genus was classified by the English authority on plants of India, Francis Buchannan (1762-1829).
 He named the genus from the Greek for without sheen, or non-shining to describe the mat-like surface of the foliage.
 For a time in the 19th century these plants were known as Hoteia in Belgium.
 There are about 14 species of astilbe, mostly from Asia and a couple from North America.
 This species originates in Japan and is the source of florist's cut material.
 This ground breaking cultivar so named for its exotic colored foliage was introduced by Anthony Tesselaar.Lore:In Asia, the leaves of astilbe are used as tea and are often a tea substitute when supply is low.
 The young leaves are also cooked as greens.